louiz/biboumi/doc/user.rst

   custom name for a network, and be able to edit the address to use if one endpoint for that server is dead, but continue using the same JID.
-For example, a user could configure the server “freenode@biboumi.example.com”, set “chat.freenode.net” in its “Address” field, and then they would be able to use “freenode” as the network name forever: if “chat.freenode.net” breaks for some reason, it can be changed to “irc.freenode.org” instead, and the user would not need to change all their bookmarks and settings.
+For example, a user could configure the server “libera@biboumi.example.com”, set “irc.libera.chat” in its “Address” field, and then they would be able to use “libera” as the network name forever: if “irc.libera.chat” breaks for some reason, it can be changed to “mercury.libera.chat” instead, and the user would not need to change all their bookmarks and settings.
 - **Realname**: The customized “real name” as it will appear on the user’s whois.
 This option is not available if biboumi is configured